KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

 ERROR: AcceptToMemoryPool: BUG!
 PLEASE REPORT THIS!
 ConnectInputs failed against MANDATORY but not STANDARD flags 7961fe4f9f3bdabef154404ea8ec7a11be1546febc34efe67faede8d930c0749
 ```

-## Links to heir cc contract source code and building instructions
+## Links to Heir Source Code and Building Instructions

 A complete working example of this simplified Heir CC module tutorial can be found at the following link.